cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 hero_image: false
 ---

-Have you ever asked an AI agent to make an simple change to a large piece of code, only to find yourself sitting idly by while the llm regurgitates pages and pages of code you've already wrote, with just a few small changes made?
+Have you ever asked an AI agent to make a simple change to a large piece of code, only to find yourself sitting idly by while the llm regurgitates pages and pages of code you've already written with just a few small changes made?
 Did you wonder 'WHY does it have to regenerate all of this code token by token?
 Can't it just regenerate the pieces that have changed?'

 The answer is YES, with Predicted Outputs.
-Predicted outputs is a technique in LLM generation which uses a prediction about what the LLM will output to allow the llm to functionally skip generation of the parts that it already 'knows about', and only generate the truly new tokens.
+Predicted outputs is a technique in llm generation that uses a prediction of the model's output so the llm can skip sections it already 'knows about' and generate only new tokens.
 The prediction only needs to match partially: if a little bit matches then the generation will speed up a little bit, if a lot matches then the speedup will be dramatic.

 Predicted outputs is not a common feature of most llm platforms - one of the only implementations of it is the original